sgwilym/nova-deno/README.md

 A Deno extension for Nova.

-- LSP integration with all that brings: typechecking, intellisense, hover cards, etc.
+- LSP integration with all that brings: typechecking, intellisense.
 - File linting
 - Document formatting
 - Symbol renaming
-- Remote module support + caching
+- Remote module caching
+- Registry import suggestions

 This represents a best effort.
 It has a few known bugs that need assistance from Panic or Deno — see this repo's issues.